thijs-blom/agent-based-modelling/Readme.md

 ## Social Force Model

+This project contains an implementation of the social force model, a global and local sensitivity analysis, experiments and a visualization.

-The model was adapted and tuned according to the equations and values from this paper: Helbing, D., Farkas, I. J., Molnar, P., & Vicsek, T. (2002).
+The model description, equations, and parameter values are adapted from the paper "Helbing, D., Farkas, I. J., Molnar, P., & Vicsek, T. (2002).
 Simulation of pedestrian crowds in normal and evacuation situations.
-Pedestrian and evacuation dynamics, 21(2), 21-58.
+Pedestrian and evacuation dynamics, 21(2), 21-58".
-We implemented the sensitivity analysis ourselves.

 # Table of Contents
 * [Social Force Model](#social-force-model)